 Although Keats, Byron, Coleridge, Wordsworth, Blake, and Shelley, dominate the Romantic era, there was a smaller group of poets who, influenced by the Romantics, demanded just as much attention.
 They were the Pre-Raphaelite Brotherhood, who milled around Romantic fame and produced work that has experienced a resurgence of interest in modern times.
-One of those poets is Christina Rossetti, poet to Remember, whose work was lauded in her time as ‘in artless art, if not in intellectual impulse, is greatly Mrs. Browning’s superior.
+One of those poets is Christina Rossetti, the poet of ‘Remember’, whose work was lauded in her time as ‘in artless art, if not in intellectual impulse, is greatly Mrs. Browning’s superior.

 Romantic poetry was largely built on the tenement of memento mori; remember that you will die.
-Thus, in many works of the era, we find an almost overwhelming reference to death; death celebrated; death scorned; death in every form and capacity running rampant through the verses.
-As Romantics, they battered away the idea of scientific reading, and focused almost exclusively on death as a journey or a figurehead, and the act of dying as something intrinsically valuable.
+Thus, in many works of the era, we find an almost overwhelming reference to death in every form and capacity running rampant through the verses.
+As Romantics, they battered away the idea of scientific reading and focused almost exclusively on death as a journey or a figurehead, and the act of dying as something intrinsically valuable.
 Christina Rossetti’s Remember follows this same pattern: the narrator encourages the unseen reader to remember her after her death, and it is only near the end of the poem that the narrator changes her mind (one can assume that the narrator is Rossetti herself) and allows him to forget her.

 Remember Breakdown Analysis

 When you can no more hold me by the hand,

 Nor I half turn to go, yet turning stay.